What is document archiving & how to automate it?

 Step 7: Monitor & optimize

 No process is perfect at first.
-After implementing the document workflows, take feedback from the stakeholders on how the process can be improved.
+After implementing the document workflows, take feedback from the stakeholders on improving the process.

 Your company needs to focus on document archiving if: